ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+«pends hours cf toil ov* r thtl? false
+grammar, bud orthography and poor
-w cftc-n are the argu­
+punctuation How cftc-n are the argu­
 ments of lawyers lu high repute as
 scholars given &lt;0 the printer in their
 handwriting—mmy words, and espeoluT*